 SPINKLED WITH WANDERLUST

 This is Dora.
-We found her at one of our neutering clinics three years with a huge maggot wound (skip picture two if you’re squeamish) which probably began as a dog fight or wild boar attack wound.
+We found her at one of our neutering clinics four years with a huge maggot wound, which probably began as a dog fight or wild boar attack wound.

 She was paralysed and in horrendous pain, unable to weight-bear.
 We were devastated.
 But after lots and lots of love, care and physio, Dora veeeeeery slowly regained the ability to walk.
 It was a long process and worth every second of it as Dora now runs around with the best of ’em.